w3club/MonadTestnet_2025/README.md

 │   │   ├── liquidity.js              # To be implemented – Script for managing liquidity operations.
 │   │   ├── perps.js                  # To be implemented – Script for handling perpetual contracts trading.
 │   │   └── random.js                 # Random swap script for BeanSwap (performs random swaps automatically).
+│   │   └── liquidate.js              # Dedicated script to swap all available tokens back to MON
 │   ├── Kintzu/
 │   │   ├── index.js                  # Main script for the Kintzu module (to be implemented).
 │   │   └── ABI.js                    # ABI definitions for Kintzu contracts (to be implemented).